 For the safety of patients and staff, UPMC is restricting visitors and volunteers at all hospitals and facilities.
 Learn about the most recent changes before visiting any UPMC care setting.

 Visitor and Volunteer Restrictions

-All visitors interested in accessing the Womancare Birth Center (WCBC), Labor and Delivery Rooms (LDR), Mother–Baby and High Risk Pregnancy Units, or the Neonatal Intensive Care Unit (NICU) must obtain a visitor’s badge in the main lobby.
-Registration at the WCBC is limited to the patient's main support person on the arrival day.
+All visitors interested in accessing the Labor, Delivery, and Recovery Rooms (LDRs); Mother-Baby and High-Risk Pregnancy Units; or the Neonatal Intensive Care Unit (NICU) must obtain a visitor’s badge in the main lobby.
+Registration at the LDRs is limited to the patient's main support person on the arrival day.
 Visitors must show some form of photo ID.

-Visit the Magee Birth Plan to learn more about the Womancare Birth Center Visitor guidelines.
+View the Magee Birth Plan to learn more about visitor guidelines.

 UPMC Magee-Womens Hospital offers a list of amenities to make your stay or visit more comfortable, including: